rhayes777/PyAutoFit/docs/cookbooks/search.rst

 Output Customization
 --------------------

 For large model fitting problems outputs may use up a lot of hard-disk space, therefore full customization of the outputs is supported.

-This is controlled by the `output.yaml` config file found in the `config` folder of the workspace.
+This is controlled by the ``output.yaml`` config file found in the ``config`` folder of the workspace.
 This file contains a full description of all customization options.

 A few examples of the options available include:

-- Control over every file which is output to the `files` folder (e.g. `model.json`, `samples.csv`, etc.)
+- Control over every file which is output to the ``files`` folder (e.g. ``model.json``, ``samples.csv``, etc.).

-- For the `samples.csv` file, all samples with a weight below a certain value can be automatically removed.
+- For the ``samples.csv`` file, all samples with a weight below a certain value can be automatically removed.

+- Customization of the ``samples_summary.json`` file, which summarizes the results of the model-fit  (e.g. the maximum log likelihood model, the median PDF model and 3 sigma error).
+These results are computed using the full set of samples, ensuring samples removal via a weight cut does not impact the results.

+In many use cases, the ``samples.csv`` takes up the significant majority of the hard-disk space, which for large-scale model-fitting problems can exceed gigabytes and be prohibitive to the analysis.

+Careful customization of the ``output.yaml`` file enables a workflow where the ``samples.csv`` file is never output, but all important information is output in the ``samples_summary.json`` file using the full samples to compute all results to high numerical accuracy.

 Unique Identifier
 -----------------